The Celebrity Activism Industrial Complex

 Americans believe celebrities, said Dr. Paul Offit, professor of pediatrics at the Children’s Hospital of Philadelphia and the author of “Bad Advice: Or Why Celebrities, Politicians and Activists Aren’t Your Best Source of Health Information,” because “we suppose we know them, we see them in films or on TV, and we count on they’re the roles they play.”

 “It’s now not the social motion dragging the celebrity in.
-It’s the celeb determining they have got their own coverage bailiwick,” said Daniel Drezner, professor of worldwide politics at the Fletcher School of Law and Diplomacy at Tufts University.
+It’s the celeb determining they have their coverage bailiwick,” said Daniel Drezner, professor of worldwide politics at the Fletcher School of Law and Diplomacy at Tufts University.